 Media monitoring and analytics

-Synthesizing this data into actionable insights should be the first step of your digital transformation.
-It can help you understand:
+Synthesizing this data into actionable insights should be the first step toward building a digital strategy in financial services.
+It can help you understand the following:

 Digital channels your customers prefer

-What your customers and prospects think about your brand, products, and services
+What do your customers and prospects think about your brand

 Learn what your competitors are doing and act on these insights

-This 360-degree view of your target audience, customer experiences, and your own organization will help you prioritize the most impactful digital initiatives for your business.
+This 360-degree view of your target audience, customer experiences, and organization will help you prioritize your business's most impactful digital initiatives.

-For example, maybe the insights you gained from AI-powered listening show that your customers strongly prefer to do business on an app instead of in-person or even a website.
-In that case, you may want to invest more into the development of a designated app to ensure a positive user experience with effortless mobile capabilities and seamless live chat or AI chatbot support.
+For example, insights you gained from AI-powered listening show that your customers prefer to do business on an app instead of in person or a website.
+In that case, you may want to invest more into developing a designated app to ensure a positive user experience with effortless mobile capabilities and seamless live chat or AI chatbot support.

 2. Leverage the power of social media